 Does Hudson County have an online court records search?

 Yes, through NJ eCourts at njcourts.gov, which covers all New Jersey Superior Courts including Hudson County in a statewide system.
-Case index searches are available for criminal, civil, and family matters.
-Municipal courts in Jersey City, Hoboken, Bayonne, and other Hudson County municipalities handle local violations separately and are not covered by eCourts — contact individual municipal courts for those records.
+Case index searches are free for criminal, civil, and family matters.
+Municipal courts in Jersey City, Hoboken, Bayonne, Union City, and other Hudson County municipalities handle local violations separately and are not in eCourts — contact individual municipal courts or submit OPRA requests for those records.

 Can I use these searches for jobs, housing, or insurance decisions?